 Storz male booster inlet

-For newly installed or modified systems (i.e. applicable Building Code Australia is post 2022), fire brigade booster inlets should comprise an AS 2419.4 Storz hose connection.
+For newly installed or modified systems (i.e. the applicable Building Code Australia is post 2022), fire brigade booster inlets should comprise an AS 2419.4 Storz hose connection.

 Are the hose connections on my fire hydrant valve outlets compatible?

 For systems installed pre-2008, fire hydrant valve outlets may comprise male FBT outlet.
-These do not need to be upgraded with Storz hose connections unless the entire hydrant system is being modified or upgraded.
+These do not need to be upgraded with Storz hose connections unless the hydrant system is being modified or upgraded.

 Fire brigade thread hydrant outlet